-This article walks through calling FFmpeg from Python — starting with the basics using subprocess, then moving to the ffmpeg-python library, a full folder batch converter, progress bars, and finally a robust error handling pattern with retries.
+This article walks through calling FFmpeg from Python — starting with the basics using subprocess, then moving to the ffmpeg-python library, a full folder batch converter, progress bars, parallel encoding, and a robust error handling pattern with retries.

 Why Use Python with FFmpeg